Module blocking

 lock value changes.
 These spinlock implementations are represented by the

-types in the spin
+Spinlock and RwSpinlock types in the spin module.

 Spinlocks are simple to implement and, thanks to the Rust standard library abstracting over atomic operations, portable.
 The default spinlock will work on any platform with support for atomic compare-and-swap operations.1 However, there are a number of reasons why a generic spinlock may not be desirable for all use-cases.
 For example: